 - weddings and parties.

-Companies in the hospitality sector also recruit graduates to a range of head office functions such as finance, IT, HR, customer services, sales and marketing, property and legal as well as general management roles.
+Companies in the hospitality sector also recruit graduates to a range of head office functions such as finance, IT, human resources (HR), customer services, sales and marketing, property and legal, and general management.

-For examples of job roles in this sector, see graduate jobs in hospitality and events management.
+For examples of job roles in this sector, see hospitality jobs.